opyruso/theOtherRoles/README.md

 | Polus | 4 | 14 | 15
 | Airship | 2 | 23 | 15
 -----------------------

-# Custom Hats
-## Create and submit new hat designs
-We're awaiting your creative hat designs and we'll integrate all the good ones in our mod.
-Here are a few instructions, on how to create a custom hat:

-- **Creation:** A hat consists of up to three textures.
-The aspect ratio of the textures has to be `4:5`, we recommend `300px:375px`:
-  - `Main texture (required)`:
-    - This is the main texture of your hat.
-It will usually be rendered in front of the player, if you set the `behind` parameter it will be rendered behind the player.
-    - The name of the texture needs to follow the pattern *hatname.png*, but you can also set some additional parameters in the file name by adding `_parametername` to the file name (before the *.png*).
-    - Parameter `bounce`: This parameter determines whether the hat will bounce while you're walking or not.
-    - Parameter `adaptive`: If this parameter is set, the Among Us coloring shader will be applied (the shader that replaces some colors with the colors that your character is wearing in the game).
-The color red (#ff0000) will be replaced with the primary color of your player and the color blue (#0000ff) with the secondary color.
-Also other colors will be affected and changed, you can have a look at the texture of the [Crewmate Hat](https://static.wikia.nocookie.net/among-us-wiki/images/e/e0/Crewmate_hat.png) to see how this feature should be used.
-    - Parameter `behind`: If this parameter is set, the main texture will be rendered behind the player.
-  - `Flipped texture (optional)`:
-    - This texture will be rendered instead of the Main texture, when facing the left.
-    - The name of the texture needs to follow the pattern `hatname_flip.png`.
-  - `Back texture (optional)`:
-    - This texture will be rendered behind the player.
-    - The name of the texture needs to follow the pattern `hatname_back.png`.
-  - `Flipped Back texture (optional)`:
-    - This texture will be rendered instead of the Back texture, when facing the left.
-    - The name of the texture needs to follow the pattern `hatname_back_flip.png`.
-  - `Climb texture (optional)`:
-    - This texture will be rendered in front of the player, when he's climbing.
-    - The name of the texture needs to follow the pattern `hatname_climb.png`.
-- **Testing:** You can test your hat design by putting all the files in the `\TheOtherHats\Test` subfolder of your mod folder.
-Then whenever you start a freeplay game, you and all the dummies will be wearing the new hat.
-You don't need to restart Among Us if you change the hat files, just exit and reenter the freeplay mode.

-- **Submission:** If you got a hat design, you can submit it on our [Discord server](https://discord.gg/77RkMJHWsM).
-We'll look at all the hats and add all the good ones to the game.

 # Colors
 ![TOR Colors](./Images/TOR_colors.jpg)